Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 Read more about creating custom task panes.

-To debug your add-in, just indicate the add-in host application in the Host Application field in the Project Options window.
+To debug your add-in, specify the add-in's host application in the Host Application field in the Project Options window.

 Debugging the Outlook add-in